Financial Aid Policy if You Withdraw

 Sample of a Refund Repayment

-Samples of typical refund and/or repayment calculations for a student who has withdrawn from UNCSA can be found in the Financial Aid Office or in the Student Accounts Office.
+Samples of typical refund and/or repayment calculations for a student who has withdrawn from UNCSA can be found in the Financial Aid Office or in the Student Accounts Office within the Bursar's Office.